These are the best places to see cherry blossoms in USA.

 When: April

-Music City has a 4-mile loop lined with cherry trees that bring you through Sylvan Park and then back through the historic Richland-West End neighborhood.
+Music City has a 4-mile loop lined with cherry trees that brings you through Sylvan Park and the historic Richland-West End neighborhood.

-You will see the Yoshino trees bloom in early April and the Kwanzan trees bloom late April after the threat of frost is over.
+You will see the Yoshino trees bloom in early April, and the Kwanzan trees bloom in late April after the threat of frost is over.
 So, lace up those tennis shoes and hop on outside!
 Click here to check out a suggested loop.

 The Garden State has more cherry trees than Washington D.C (Shhh)!
-There are more than 4,000 Japanese cherry trees in Branch Brook Park, which runs through Belleville and Newark.
-Take a stroll on your own through the park or attend the Essex County Cherry Blossom Festival (it lasts 2 weeks)!
+Branch Brook Park has more than 4,000 Japanese cherry trees running through Belleville and Newark.
+Stroll through the park or attend the Essex County Cherry Blossom Festival (it lasts 2 weeks)!

-Price: $10 for adults, free for children under 12
+Price: TBA adults, free for children under 12

 The first year the trees were planted in Fairmount Park was 1926.
 Another 1,000 trees have been added to date.
-Over time, it has turned into the Subaru Cherry Blossom Festival of Greater Philadelphia 9-day festival that includes a Silent Auction, Japanese Culture Week, and even a 5K.
+Over time, it became the Subaru Cherry Blossom Festival of Greater Philadelphia, a 9-day festival with a Silent Auction, Japanese Culture Week, and even a 5K.

-This festival truly celebrates Japanese culture including Japan’s traditional ohanami: parties underneath the blooming trees with entertainment, food, and drink.
+This festival celebrates Japanese culture, including Japan’s traditional hanami: parties underneath the blooming trees with entertainment, food, and drink.

 Also, check out the trees around the city!
-Here’s are the best spots:
+Here are the best spots:

 - Columbus Boulevard